 - Renal function tests (serum creatinine test, estimated glomerular filtration rate) should only be performed if renal impairment is suspected.

 Refer men for specialist assessment if they have:

-- Bothersome LUTS that have not responded to conservative management or drug treatment.
+- Bothersome lower urinary tract symptoms that have not responded to conservative management or drug treatment.

 - LUTS complicated by recurrent or persistent UTIs.

 - Urinary retention.

 - Renal impairment thought to be due to lower urinary tract dysfunction.

 - Suspected urological cancer.

 Other indications for referral include immediate referral for acute retention of urine and acute kidney injury and urgent referral (to be seen within two weeks) for visible haematuria and culture-negative dysuria.